Workflow Nodes

 Operations

 You can define multiple operations in a single node.
-Each operation targets a specific Key (variable name).
+Each operation has two parts:

 Usage Examples